Dueber-Hampden Watch Company

 The Dueber-Hampden Watch Company was an American watch manufacturing company.
 In 1888 the Dueber Watch Case Company operating in Cincinnati from 1864 bought the Hampden Watch Company of New York, in operation since 1877.
 Dueber moved them both to Canton, Ohio, where Hampden used the Dueber cases until the companies merged in 1923.
 Pocket watch sales declined after World War I, and the business closed in 1927.
 Then in 1930 the factory was sold and moved to Soviet Russia.
+The original Hampden operations ceased in 1930; however, the brand name was later acquired by the Wein family of Chicago, who continue to operate under the Hampden Watch name into the 21st century.

 History

-The Hampden Watch Company was originally known as the Mozart Watch Company.
-In 1866, Donald J. Mozart founded the company in Providence, Rhode Island.
-The firm manufactured time pieces.
-Unfortunately for Mozart, this company soon failed, but in 1867, he reorganized the firm as the New York Watch Company, with production facilities in Springfield, Massachusetts.
+The Hampden Watch Company began as the Mozart Watch Company in 1866 when Donald J. Mozart founded the company in Providence, Rhode Island.
+This company soon failed, but in 1867 he reorganized the firm as the New York Watch Company, with production facilities in Springfield, Massachusetts.
 Three years later, the company's factory burnt to the ground.
-Finally, in 1877, the company reopened, now doing business as the Hampden Watch Company.In 1864 John C. Dueber founded the Dueber Watch Case Company in Cincinnati, Ohio to manufacture cases for fine watches.
-In 1886, Dueber, who had been making cases for the Hampden Watch Company, purchased a controlling interest in the company.
+Finally, in 1877, the company reopened, doing business as the Hampden Watch Company.In 1864 John C. Dueber founded the Dueber Watch Case Company in Cincinnati, Ohio to manufacture cases for fine watches.
+In 1886, Dueber, who had been making cases for the Hampden Watch Company, purchased a controlling interest in it.
 About this time an anti-trust law was passed and the watch case manufacturers formed a boycott against Dueber's company.
 In 1888, Dueber bought Hampden and moved both companies to a dual set of factory buildings in Canton, Ohio.
 In their first year in Canton, the combined firms employed almost 10% of the city's population.